silasfelinus/kind_robots/content/wonderlab.md

 ---
 title: 'Wonderlab'
-subtitle: 'Peeking behind the curtain'
+subtitle: 'Unveiling the Magic'
-description: Compendium of components in development
+description: A comprehensive showcase of the modular building blocks that power our digital wonderland.
+Peer into the gears and cogs of our operation.
 layout: dashboard
 image: backtree.webp
 gallery: wondershed
-tooltip: Here's all our gizmos and gadgets, unceremonially grouped by folder.
-I have plans for an evaluation and comment system, as well as better rigour to mock up defaults for any components requiring parent components to function.
+tooltip: Here's the behind-the-scenes look at the components that make up our site.
+amitip: Don't worry about breaking anything, it was probably broken before you touched it.
 tags: ['home']
 admin: true
-icon: game-icons:archive-register
+icon: game-icons:gear-hammer
 category: admin
 sort: text
 underConstruction: true